 In the early 1960’s the Fayetteville Observer interviewed three police officers that began working with the Police Department in the 1940’s.
 They spoke about their first years on the force when rookies were trained by “giving them a gun and showing them their beat,”.
 Officers working downtown knew to go back to the department when someone the turned outside light on.
 At that time all the lights downtown were turned off at midnight.

-Today, the Fayetteville NC Police Department is divided into two districts, Cross Creek and Campbellton, named after the original two settlements that formed Fayetteville.
+Today, the Fayetteville NC Police Department is divided into three (3)districts, Campbellton, Central and Cross Creek.